 As explained in the response to Question 9, the Department's existing § 92a.51(a) regulation is more stringent than federal regulations.
-The Department seeks to keep the current regulation but allow DEP to approve permits for CSO dischargers with compliance schedules beyond the 5-year period currently established in the regulation.
+The Department seeks amend the current regulation to allow the Department to approve permits for CSO dischargers with compliance schedules beyond the 5-year period currently established in the regulation.